lemrey/sdk-nrf/doc/nrf/working_with_nrf/nrf54h/ug_nrf54h20_gs.rst

              brew list --versions

       #.
-Download and run the :file:`bootstrap-toolchain.sh` script file using the following command:
+Download and run the :file:`bootstrap-toolchain.sh` installation script file using the following command:

          .. parsed-literal::
             :class: highlight